 You've heard of WeHo and NoHo, but Bolt in Thai Town is trying to make “EaHo” happen.
 As the breakfast and lunch spot says on their website, the “classic and engaging design [of the restaurant] reflects the vibrant and artistic vibe of its EaHo location.”
 On the weekends, it’s a bustling brunch spot, and during the week there’s plenty of space to do some work while you enjoy their breakfast pasta or a BOLT Benedict.

-For a taste of New England in Los Angeles, check out Found Oyster on Fountain Ave, across the street from Five Leaves.
-It’s a tiny spot with lots of charm, where you can find classics like lobster rolls, steamers, and clam chowder.
+For a taste of New England in Los Angeles, check out Found Oyster on Fountain Ave, down the street from the classic brunch spot Square One.
+It’s a tiny space with lots of charm, where you can find classics like lobster rolls, steamers, and clam chowder.

 In 2018, Chrissy Teigen tweeted about her love for this Philly Cheesesteak restaurant who, as she says, always delivers their sandwiches “piping hot”.
 She also suggests getting an original steak with Cheez-Wiz, or if you’re really feeling wild, Cheez-Wiz and American.

 Desano’s is an unassuming pizza place in Little Armenia, yet Tom Brady and Mindy Kaling both count the restaurant as providing their favorite pie in Los Angeles.
 The seat-yourself dining room is sprawling and open so it’s the perfect venue to watch the game with a bunch of friends.
 They sell wine and beer, but you can also BYOB.

 You don't have to venture out to the Hollywood and Highland area just to have something to do on a Saturday night.
 Instead, check out these places and avoid the greased-up bottle service bros.